aws-solutions/qnabot-on-aws/BotRoutingREADME.md

 Bots exist to perform a variety of automation tasks.
 Usually they take as input a message from a human and respond performing some task.
-They might ask for additional input, verify the input, and responsd with completion.
+Bot's might ask for additional input, verify the input, and respond with completion.
 They come in many shapes and sizes.
 Bots might be implemented using Amazon Lex or might be implemented using other toolsets.
 A great example is the [nutritionix bot](https://www.nutritionix.com/natural-demo?q=for%20breakfast%20i%20ate%203%20eggs,%20bacon%20and%20cheese) where you can tell the bot what you've had for breakfast and it will